 The Primary Runoff Election

-The Primary Election Runoff will take place on Tuesday, May 26.
-Early voting begins on May 18, and runs for a shorter period of time, ending May 22.
-In order to be eligible to vote in the Runoff Election, the voter must vote in the same party’s election (if you voted Republican in March 2020, you must vote Republican in May 2020, or if you voted as a Democrat in March 2020, you may only participate in the Democratic Runoff in May 2020).
+The Primary Election Runoff was rescheduled to take place on Tuesday, July 14, due the pandemic.
+Early voting begins on Monday, June 29, and runs through July 10.
+In order to be eligible to vote in the Runoff Election, the voter must vote in the same party’s election (if you voted Republican in March 2020, you must vote Republican in July 2020, or if you voted as a Democrat in March 2020, you may only participate in the Democratic Runoff in July 2020).
 Or if a voter did not participate in the March 3 Primary Election at all, that voter may choose to participate in either party’s Primary Runoff Election.